 What It Is

-The state Newborn Screening Program helps determine if a baby has certain health problems.
-A healthy-looking newborn can have serious inborn errors of metabolism or genetic disorders that cannot be detected without specific screening.
-Left undetected and untreated, these diseases can lead to slow growth, blindness, brain damage or possibly death.
+The Newborn Screening Program helps determine if a baby has certain health disorders.
+A healthy newborn can have serious metabolic or genetic disorders that cannot be detected without specific screening.
+If left undetected and untreated, these disorders can lead to slow growth, blindness, brain damage or possibly death.

 Your newborn should be screened 24 hours after birth or before leaving the hospital.
-The screening process involves a collection of blood from your baby’s heel, pulse oximetry for critical congenital heart disease (CCHD) and hearing.
+The screening process involves a collection of blood from your baby’s heel, pulse oximetry for critical congenital heart disease (CCHD), and hearing tests.

 Newborn Screening Brochure